 - You must have a provider (a doctor, dentist, or other prescriber) write you a prescription which must be valid under applicable state law. - Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - You generally must use a network pharmacy to fill your prescription.
-(See Section 2, Fill your prescriptions at a network pharmacy. - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
+(See Section 2, Fill your prescriptions at a network pharmacy or through the plan's mail-order service). - Your drug must be on the plan's List of Covered Drugs (Formulary) (we call it the "Drug List" for short).
 (See Section 3, Your drugs need to be on the plan's "Drug List"). - Your drug must be used for a medically accepted indication.
-A "medically accepted indication" is a use of the drug that is either approved by the Food and Drug Administration or supported by certain reference books.
+A medically accepted indication is a use of the drug that is either approved by the Food and Drug Administration or supported by certain references.
 (See Section 3 for more information about a medically accepted indication.)

-SECTION 2 Fill your prescription at a network pharmacy
+SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service